wandb/docs/docs/guides/registry/configure_registry.md

 The following steps describe how to restrict the visibility of a custom registry that already exists:

-1. Navigate to the Registries App in the W&B App UI.
+1. Navigate to the Registry App in the W&B App UI.
 2. Select a registry.
 3. Click on the gear icon on the upper right hand corner.
 4. From the **Registry visibility** dropdown, select the desired registry visibility.